Balagangadhar/cheatsheets/AWS-DVA-C01/README.md

 - DX, establish a physical connection between on-premise and AWS, connection is private, tkes at least a month to establish
 ## S3
 TBD
+## Container Section
+### ECS(Elastic Container Service)
+#### EC2 Launch Type
+- Launches ECS tasks on ECS cluster
+- Must provision infrastructure(EC2 instances)
+- Must run ECS Agent to register in the EC2 instances
+- AWS takes care of Starting and stopping EC2 instances
+#### Fargate Launch Type
+- Launch Docker containers on AWS
+- Serverless
+- TO scale, need to increase number of tasks
+### Data VOlumes
+- Mound EFS file systems onto ECS tasks
+### ECS Service Auto Scaling
+- Target Tracking
+- Step Scaling
+- Scheduled Scaling
+### Task Placement
+- Task palcement strategies
+  - binpack : Placed on the least available amount of CPU and memory, cost saving, minimizes no.of EC2 instance usage
+  - random : Placed randomly
+  - spread : Spread based on specific value, for eg. instanceid,attribute etc
+- Task palcement constraints
+  - distictinstance
+  - memberof
+### EKS
+- Way to launch Amazon Kubernetes cluster
+- Usecase: If infra is already on kubernetes, can use EKS for aws migration
+## Elastic Beanstalk
+- Managed service, automatically provisions, auto scales, load balances etc
+- Its free but pay for underlying services
+- Full control over configuration
+### Elastic Deployment Options
+- All at once
+- Rolling
+- Rolling with additional batches
+- Immutable
+#### Elastic Beanstalk Blue/Green Deployment
+- Not a direction feature
+- Create a new stage, deploy v2 on this, can validate gree deployment independently
+- Once validated, can use Route53 weighted policies to route traffic.
+Once done swap the urls
 ## AWS CICD
 ### CodeCommit
 - Version control